 - Keep conversations open-ended.
 Focus on topics that are interesting to children, rather than on specific facts.
 For example, identify each family member’s favorite colors on objects around you.

 - Encourage children to relate content to something else they have done or observed, since prior knowledge improves children’s comprehension.
-For example, “That episode/game was about plants.
+For example, “The episode/game was about plants.
 What plants do we see around where we live?”

 - Launch related explorations in the real world.
 For example, a prompt might state, “This episode/game was about how the parts of a plant help it grow.
-Let’s find (or draw) a plant and look for its different parts.”
+Let’s find (or draw) a plant and look for it’s different parts.”

 Media have a strong potential to support science learning at home.
 Families are already using science media, although they may not consider its educational value.
 If crafted intentionally, science media can engage parents in co-learning with their children, boost parents’ confidence in doing science, and suggest ways to continue learning off-screen.